google/knative-gcp/docs/how-to/namespace-transition.md

         export BROKER_GSA=events-broker-gsa
         ```

-1. Run the following commands before installing the new `v0.20` release.
-We
-    explain the purpose of each command in comments.
+1. Next, setup authentication for the new namespace using Workload Identity.
+By
+    doing this step before the upgrade you will ensure the speediest creation of
+    the necessary resources.

     ```shell script
-    # create the new namespace by copying the labels and annotations from the old one
-    kubectl get namespace cloud-run-events -o yaml | \
-      sed 's/  name: cloud-run-events/  name: events-system/g' | \
-      sed 's!/cloud-run-events!/events-system!g' | \
-      kubectl apply -f -
-    # copy the existing config maps to maintain existing configurations
-    kubectl get configmaps -n cloud-run-events --field-selector metadata.name!=kube-root-ca.crt -o yaml | \
-      sed 's/  namespace: cloud-run-events/  namespace: events-system/g' | \
-      sed 's!/cloud-run-events/!/events-system/!g' | \
-      kubectl apply -f -

-    # setup authentication for the new namespace using workload identity
-    # this setup can be done before the upgrade and will ensure the speediest creation of the necessary resources

     # auth for the control plane
     gcloud iam service-accounts add-iam-policy-binding \
       --role roles/iam.workloadIdentityUser \